bonitasoft/bonita-doc/md/themes.md

 Since Bonita 7.9.1 [bonita layout](bonita-layout.md) uses font-awesome icons, you may need to add font-awesome to your custom theme if you are migrating from an older version.

+### migrating from a version prior to 7.9.0

-In order to do this for a theme priore 7.9.0, you need to:
+In order to to add font-awesome to your theme created with a Bonita version prior to 7.9.0,
+you need to:
 * Download [font-awesome](https://fontawesome.com/v4.7.0/assets/font-awesome-4.7.0.zip) version 4.7.0
 * Copy `font-awesome.min.css` from `font-awesome-4.7.0/css` and put it into your custom theme in `resources/css`
 * Similarly, copy all the fonts from `font-awesome-4.7.0/fonts` and put them into your custom theme in `resources/fonts`